 When deciding on outfits for your session, look for complementary colors and solid prints (no sailboat print shorts!)
 Try to stay away from anything too busy, it can be a distraction in the photos.

 Check out this super informative blog on Ivy and Pearl to learn more about how to pair your outfits.

 3. Choose pastels, cool colors, and neutral tones and avoid being too bright!
 Bright colors like orange and yellow are not only unflattering in photos, but they distract from your faces and often clash with the background colors.
 Try to stick with pastels, cool and neutral tones as much as possible but feel free to add in bright accessories or jewelry.

-4. Try to create a timeless look and stay away from fads.
+4. Try to create a timeless look and stay away from fads in your engagement wardrobe.
 I grew up in the 90’s so I know a thing or two about poor clothing choices.
 So let’s leave the track suit at home for this one.

 5. Bring accessories to swap out with your outfits!
 A necklace or bracelet can change the look of an outfit for ladies and are easy to slip on and off to create variety in the album.
 The same goes for a suit jacket and tie for guys.
 It’s always a great idea to start off fancy AF and get more casual from there.